DrPixels/topcitsummary.github-io/UnderstandingTheITBusinessAndEthics.md

 These methodologies ensure that Six Sigma initiatives are executed systematically, whether the goal is to create new, high-quality processes or refine existing ones.

+### D) Understanding TRIZ

+**TRIZ (Theory of Inventive Problem Solving)** is a systematic approach to innovation and problem-solving.

+- Provides structured methods for resolving contradictions and generating creative solutions.
+- Helps overcome traditional thinking barriers in process design.

+TRIZ encourages innovation by applying proven principles from diverse fields.

 ### E) Understanding SERVQUAL

 **SERVQUAL** is a model for measuring and improving service quality based on five dimensions: